-Jicarilla is an Southern Athabaskan language spoken by about 680 people in the counties of Rio Arriba and Sandoval in New Mexico in the USA .
-There are 300 native speakers, according to a 2000 census, and the rest are semi-speakers.
+Jicarilla is an Southern Athabaskan language spoken by about 680 people in the counties of Rio Arriba and Sandoval in New Mexico in the USA.
+There are 300 native speakers, according to a 2000 census, and 380 semi-fluent speakers.
 Efforts are being made to revitalize the language, including a dictionary, classes and camps for young people.
 The language is also known as Jicarilla Apache, as are the people who speak it.
 They call themselves Tinde or Dinde ("the People"), or Haisndayin ("people who came from below").

 Jicarilla has three tones: the high tone is marked with an acute accent (á); the low tone is unmarked, and falling tone is indicated by a sequence of an acute-accented vowel and an unmarked vowel (áa).